arduino/docs-content/content/hardware/08.edu/solution-and-kits/din-celsius/datasheet/datasheet.md

 Pro, PLC projects, Education, Industry Ready, Building automation

 # Features
-**Note**: This board needs the Arduino Opta® WiFi for full functionality.
+**Note**: This board needs the Arduino Opta® for full functionality.

 - **Temperature sensor**
     - 1 TMP236, from -10 °C to 125 °C with an accuracy of +/- 2.5 °C